 - If you don’t have hearts of palm, substitute cubes of extra firm tofu.

-- You can make your own Old Bay Seasoning, leave it out, or else substitute it with ½ tsp smoked paprika, ¼ tsp mustard powder, pinch of cayenne, salt and pepper.
+- You can make your own Old Bay Seasoning, leave it out, or else substitute it with ½ teaspoon smoked paprika, ¼ teaspoon mustard powder, pinch of cayenne, salt and pepper.